DA72p/mec-website/README.md

 # mec-website

-Download the whole repo.
-Then, open any of the 10 .html files in your browser and you will be able to access the whole website.
+Download the repo (preferably the color-experimentation one, which is more updated and compact).
+Then, open up any one of the 10 html files and the website will display.